N\'{e}ron desingularization of extensions of valuation rings with an Appendix by K\k{e}stutis \v{C}esnavi\v{c}ius: Extensions of valuation rings

-\begin{Corollary} Let $V$ be a discrete valuation ring an extension of ${\bf Z}_{(p)}$ with $p$ a prime number and $V'$ an ultrapower of $V$ with respect to a nonprincipal ultrafilter on $\bf N$.
-Then $V\subset V'$ is ind-smooth. \end{Corollary} For the proof note that the maximal ideal of $V$ generates the maximal ideal of $V'$.
+\begin{Corollary} Let $V$ be a discrete valuation ring extending ${\bf Z}_{(p)}$ with $p$ a prime number and $V'$ an ultrapower of $V$ with respect to a nonprincipal ultrafilter on $\bf N$.
+Then $V\subset V'$ is ind-smooth. \end{Corollary} For the proof note that the maximal ideal of $V$ generates the maximal ideal of $V'$ and apply the above proposition.